Measure bound for translation surfaces with short saddle connections

 \begin{defn}[Multi-scale differential] A \emph{multi-scale differential} $\bar X$ of type $\mu$ is the data $(M, \Gamma, \eta, \sigma)$ where $M$ is a stable Riemann surface, $\Gamma$ is an enhanced level structure of type $\mu$ on the dual graph of $M$, $\eta$ is a twisted differential on $M$ compatible with $\Gamma$, and $\sigma$ is a prong-matching. \end{defn}

-Two multi-scale differentials are considered equivalent if they differ by the action of the \emph{level rotation torus}.
+\paragraph*{Level rotation torus.} Two multi-scale differentials are considered equivalent if they differ by the action of the \emph{level rotation torus}.
 This action comes from simultaneously rescaling all the $\eta_v$ at the same level by some element of $\C^*$.
 However, moving around a circle in $\C^*$ may change the prong-matching at nodes at that level.
 This subtlety means that instead of directly taking an action of copies of $\C^*$, we instead consider the universal cover $\C$ of each copy.
 Keeping track of the prong-matching is needed to get a smooth orbifold, but its presence does not play a major role in our proof.
-(Note that we include rescaling of the top level in the level rotation torus, since we wish to directly define the projectivized space; the definition in \cite{bcggm2019} does not include rescaling of the top level.)
+(Note that we include rescaling of the top level in the level rotation torus, since we wish to directly define a compactification of the projectivized stratum; this is one of the spaces \cite{bcggm2019} work with, but they also consider a version that does not involve rescaling of the top level.)

 \begin{defn} The (projectivized) \emph{Moduli space of multi-scale differentials} $\barPH(\mu)$ is the set of multi-scale differentials of type $\mu$, modulo the equivalence relation described above. \end{defn}